Yogurt Cup Self Irrigating Planter

 - use a cactus mix (sandier for drainage)

 Plant your plant!
 Water carefully from the top to get everything to settle in.
 Check the water level in the yogurt cup.
 If the water level is below where the base of the insert will be, add a little more.
 If planting seeds, water before placing the seeds.

 If you are very worried about water loss or are going to travel with your plant, cut a hole in the center of the yogurt cup lid and use it as a plastic "mulch"

-Yogurt Cup Self Irrigating Planter by carlynorama is licensed under the Attribution - Non-Commercial - Share Alike license.
+Yogurt Cup Self Irrigating Planter by carlynorama is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure carlynorama would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure carlynorama would love to see what you've printed.
+Please document your print and share a Make with the community.